Introduction to cloud recognition APIs

 Authorization:

-Common parameters (including these in total, different authentication methods are used in different combinations):
+Common parameters (including these in total, different authentication methods use different combinations):

 - appId